-Travel to unknown corners, stay in exclusive accommodation, and dine in the most authentic restaurants.
+Travel to unknown corners, stay in exclusive accommodation and dine in the most authentic restaurants.
 We’ll help you sample the highlights of local life on the USA’s famous Whiskey Trail, so you’ll really be able to capture the soul of the land.
 Bourbon is one of America’s proudest exports, one that is loved by whiskey drinkers worldwide.
 With its unique production process, there’s nothing else like it anywhere.

-Join us on our luxury bourbon tours and find out why bourbon making is such an art form and exactly what is involved to ensure perfection with every single sip.
+Join us on our luxury bourbon tours and find out why bourbon-making is such an art form and exactly what is involved to ensure perfection with every single sip.

 Despite the popularity of bourbon around the world, the spirit remains a mystery to many.
 Our exclusive tours aim to unravel the secrets of the industry and make bourbon accessible and easy to enjoy for everyone.

 Bourbon whiskey is an all-American barrel-aged distilled whiskey and it’s made primarily from corn.
 It is very similar to Scotch whisky in many ways, which is made mostly from malted barley.
-But what makes bourbon so special is its distinct flavor profile.
-Whether enjoyed in a cocktail, on the rocks or neat, it offers the palate a unique taste that has been created through its distillation and aging process.
+But what makes bourbon so special is its distinct flavour profile.
+Whether enjoyed in a cocktail, on the rocks or neat, it offers the palate a unique taste that has been created through its distillation and ageing process.

 Even more significant though is the strict production process in the USA.
-Bourbon manufacturing is heavily regulated, and that is how the unique flavor of Bourbon has continued to be upheld for centuries.
+Bourbon manufacturing is heavily regulated, and that is how the unique flavour of Bourbon has continued to be upheld for centuries.
 In 1964, the United States Congress passed a decree that made bourbon an official product of the United States.
 Under the legal resolution, any bourbon whiskey produced must conform to the highest standards and must be manufactured in accordance with regulations.

-One of the things that makes our tours so interesting – even for new bourbon drinkers – is our dedication to exploring history and culture.
+One of the things that make our tours so interesting – even for new bourbon drinkers – is our dedication to exploring history and culture.
 Our spirit experts will journey you back in time to where it all began.
 We’ll be unfolding each part of the story with exciting destinations, exclusive distilleries and incredible gastronomy.
 There’s so much more to a bourbon tasting holiday than just drinking, making it ideal for everyone from whiskey connoisseurs to beginners.

 Distilling is believed to have been brought to the USA in the late 18th Century by the Scots as well as Irish and English settlers.
-Production was, and still is, primarily in the south, with 95% of all distilleries today being located in Kentucky, and many also in neighboring Tennessee.
+Production was, and still is, primarily in the south, with 95% of all distilleries today being located in Kentucky, and many also in neighbouring Tennessee.
 While the production of bourbon as a distinct form of whiskey has not been well-documented over the years, there are many legendary tales, of which you will learn on your tour with Wine Paths.